volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 *does not change the original array*

-Returns the value of the first element in an array that meets given condition:
+Returns the value of the first element in an array that meets the given condition:

 ```javascript
 const numbers = [0, 1, 2, 5, 8, 10];